Wizkid releases his fifth studio album, which has a unique sound and emphasizes the value of love in a relationship.

-Wizkid keeps proving to us he is still a legendary figure in the game.
-With over ten years of experience, Wizkid has made his imprint on the Nigerian music scene.
+Wizkid keeps proving that he is still a legendary figure in the game.
+With over ten years of experience, Wizkid has imprinted on the Nigerian music scene.
 The 13-track album has a love theme and incorporates a variety of sexual sentiments throughout each song.
-The message of the album is to have a loving relationship without harboring any ill will against one another.
+The album’s message is to have a loving relationship without harboring any ill will against one another.

 Ayra Starr, Skillibeing, Shenseea, Skepta, Naira Marley, and Don Toliver are among the artists on the album.
 Each musician added their distinct sound and variety to their featured tunes.

 He had already released two singles from the album, “Bad To Me” and “Money & Love,” which was met with mixed reviews from critics and fans.

 The album begins with “Money & Love,” in which Wizkid expresses his love for his lady and how he has the means to care for her, which is crucial in their relationship.
 He also discusses his sexual thoughts and wants for his woman.
 He gives the song life by using original melodies and straightforward lyrics.